wygulmage/after-sundown/monsters.md

 Shamblers do not actually spread zombification, but they are often accompanied by evil magic that will reanimate all the corpses in the area, which will include their victims.
 The skin of a Shambler is quite resilient and hard, and their fists are Damage 1N weapons.
 Shamblers have no passions.

-A Shambler has an Orphic power source but no power schedule, Potency, or Power attribute.[list]**Shambler Starting Powers**
+A Shambler has an Orphic power source but no power schedule, Potency, or Power attribute.

+#### Shambler Starting Powers

-- Basic Powers -
+Basic Powers

 * Patience of the Mountains (Basic Fortitude)

--Advanced Powers -
+Advanced Powers

-* Indomitability (Advanced Fortitude)[/list]
+* Indomitability (Advanced Fortitude)

-**[size=20]Soulless[/size]**
+### Soulless
-"_If you look at the whole life of the planet, we... you know, man, has only been around for a few blinks of an eye.
-So if the infection wipes us all out, that is a return to normality._"
+_"If you look at the whole life of the planet, we... you know, man, has only been around for a few blinks of an eye.
+So if the infection wipes us all out, that is a return to normality."_

 The Soulless are the lately fashionable "fast zombies" of more modern cinema such as 28 Days Later and the Dawn of the Dead remake.
 Clearly distinct from Shamblers by their bright red eyes and relatively speedy disposition, the Soulless are neither plodding nor tireless.
 Possessed of more humanlike speeds and faculties, the Soulless are individually much more terrifying than a Shambler.
 But while they are rarely spawned in the tremendous numbers of Shamblers, the fact that they can and do spread their affliction readily to the living means that their numbers can easily grow out of control if not checked by heroic intervention.